-- Certified by the Registry of Interpreters for the Deaf (RID) - With experience in psychological evaluations - · With experience in legal interpreting
+- - Certified by the Registry of Interpreters for the Deaf (RID)

+- With experience in psychological evaluations

+With experience in legal interpreting

+- · Who/what should NOT be used:

-Who/what should NOT be used:
+- Who/what should NOT be used:

-- Individuals that "can sign" because they "had a few sign language classes back in XXXX" - Family members (esp. in DV/CPIS cases) regardless of signing ability - Any dual role individuals (clinicians, staff) regardless of signing ability - Other suspects/inmates/patients regardless of signing ability - Writing back and forth key pads, note pads, texting - Lip/speech reading - Unless clearly stated as preferred communications by the Deaf individual
+Individuals that "can sign" because they "had a few sign language classes back in XXXX.

+Family members (esp. in DV/CPIS cases) regardless of signing ability Any dual roll endividuals (clinicians, staff) regardless of signing ability Other suspects/immates/patients regardless of signing ability Writing back and forth key pads, note pads, texting Lip/speech reading Unless classify stated as preferred communications by the Deaf individual